Shilpi1437/Software-Engineering-Project/User Requirements Document.md

    provided within the app, their effectiveness depends on users and drivers following safety protocols and exercising caution during the ride.

+   **User requirements for Tez Yatra:**
+1) User Needs:
+   The Rapido app should meet the following user needs:

+i) Efficiently book rides for convenient transportation ii) Provide real-time updates on ride status and driver location iii) Offer transparent pricing and payment options for rides iv) Ensure safety measures for both riders and drivers
+v) Facilitate easy communication between riders and drivers

+2) App Features and Functionalities:
+   The Rapido app should include the following features and functionalities to meet user needs:

+i) Quick and seamless ride booking process ii) Real-time ride tracking and status updates iii) Transparent fare estimation and payment options iv) Safety features such as SOS alerts and emergency assistance
+v) In-app messaging for communication between riders and drivers

+3) Performance Requirements:
+   The Rapido app should meet the following performance requirements:

+i) Fast and responsive user interface for smooth navigation and booking experience ii) Reliable real-time updates on ride status and driver location iii) Secure and stable connection for seamless communication and payment processing iv) High levels of reliability and availability to ensure users can book rides whenever needed

+4) User Interface and Design:
+   The Rapido app should have a user-friendly interface and design, including:

+i) Intuitive and easy-to-use interface for effortless ride booking ii) Clear and concise information presentation for ride details and pricing iii) Consistent design across all platforms (e.g., iOS, Android) for a seamless user experience

+5) Security Requirements:

+i) The user's personal and payment information should be kept confidential and secure. ii) The application should implement encryption and other security measures to protect user data from unauthorized access or breaches. iii) Safety features such as background checks for drivers and safety training should be in place to ensure the well-being of both riders and drivers.